edburns/blog-jekyll/_posts/2017-02-22-jax-rs-2_1-new-feature-introduction.md

 <li style="background: #f0f0f0;"><div style="font: normal normal 1em/1.2em monospace; margin:0; padding:0; background:none; vertical-align:top;">&nbsp;</div></li>
 </ol></div>		</div>

-Here we come upon an in-progress aspec of the SSE API:
-`SseEventSource`.
-This class will eventually extend `Flow.Publisher<InboundSseEvent>`, but in the latest revision of JAX-RS 2.1, 2.1-m04, it does not.
+As in the server case, `SseEventSource` is functionally equivalent to an instance of `Flow.Publisher<InboundSseEvent>`, and will literally be one in the JAX-RS version that supports Java SE 9.
 It does, however, have all necessary the methods of that interface.
 In the above example, the subscribe() method is seen on line 15.
 Here we are simply printing out the messages received from the server.
 Then, on lines 18 - 20 we are issuing a few POST requests to the server.

 ## Reactive Client API